conanbatt/interview-practice/behavioral/README.md

 # Behavioral Interviews

-In any interview process candidates are evaluated for their soft skills - communication, storytelling, experience leading and working in teams, conflict resolution and more.
+In any interview process candidates are evaluated for their soft skills - communication, storytelling, experience leading and working in teams, conflict resolution, and more.

 A behavioral screening can be as short as 15 minutes, though experienced candidates are expected to have great content to share to stretch an interview to 45 minutes.